elenaf9/embedded-rust-survey/Operating Systems/drone.md

   - corresponds to hardware interrupts
   - owns fiber chain (linked list of fibers), run in LIFO order
   - if fibers yields continue with next in chain
+  - if fiber returns remove from chain
+  - suspend when no fibers left
 - Task: logical unit of work
   - represented as async function, running in separate thread
 - Message-passing (inter-thread communication):